 The Word came as a spotless Lamb to offer the perfect sacrifice of love that would outweigh all human evil and therefore take away all sins.
 The Shepherd offered his blood for our sins and gave his body as our new Passover meal.
 His aim?
 To give his sheep the strength to become lambs who offer their lives for the life of the world (Romans 12:2), just as he did.

-This article on John the Baptist pointing out Jesus as the Lamb of God is offered as a reflection on the scripture reading for the second (2nd) Sunday in Ordinary Time, cycle A (Isaiah 49, Psalm 40, 1 Corinthians 1:1-3; John 1, 29-34).
+This post focuses on John the Baptist pointing out Jesus as the Lamb of God.
+It is a reflection on the scripture reading for the second (2nd) Sunday in Ordinary Time, cycle A (Isaiah 49, Psalm 40, 1 Corinthians 1:1-3; John 1, 29-34) but also on the readings for Holy Week, particularly Holy Thursday and Good Friday.